OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

 1. Go to **App Registrations** page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and open the Microsoft Graph Azure AD app you created (in Step 1) from the application list.

+    > NOTE: This step is to set-up authentication for Microsoft Graph Azure AD app.

 1. Under **Manage**, click on **Authentication** to bring up authentication settings.

     1. Add a new entry to **Redirect URIs**: